 NAU students in the School of Earth & Sustainability have a wide range of opportunities to gain a global perspective.
-You can choose a short course led by SES faculty in Europe or Central America, study in another country for a semester, or participate in the five-year Interdisciplinary Global Programs, which combines your GLG, ENV, or ESS degree with a degree in language or culture and includes one year spent learning abroad.
+You can study in another country for a semester or participate in the five-year Interdisciplinary Global Programs, which combines your GLG, ENV, or ESS degree with a degree in language or culture and includes one year spent learning abroad.

 This interdisciplinary five-year program provides students a way to get a degree in a science (e.g. Geology, Environmental Sciences, Environmental Sustainability) and a language (Spanish, French, German) or culture (Comparative Cultural Studies, with an emphasis on Japan and China).

 - Study the language of your intended country every semester to prepare for a fourth year abroad

 - Take courses in science, culture, and language in your new language abroad and complete a semester-long internship

 - In the fifth year, consolidate your learning and graduate with two degrees and an ability to work cross-culturally

 Meet IGP students and alumni from the School of Earth & Sustainability:

 NAU degrees: BS Environmental & Sustainability Studies, BA Spanish